No talk about robotic vacuums should be complete without mentioning Roomba.

-If you’re familiar with the previous Roombas, you’d know that these robots use an IR-based, random navigation pattern that isn’t efficient.
+If you’re familiar with the previous Roombas, you’d know that these robots use an IR-based navigation that isn’t efficient.

 While it is thorough, it isn’t as smart as a Neato and iRobot has addressed this issue with the 900 series.

 This system is much smarter and efficient than ever before.

-But if paying that much for an autonomous cleaner is too much for your budget but you still want the same features then I suggest you give the 960 a long look.
+But if paying that much for an autonomous cleaner is too much for your budget and you still want the same features then I suggest you give the 960 a long look.

-This means that the 960 will not have the carpet boost feature found in the 980 but that shouldn’t be an issue if your home is low pile carpet.
+This means that the 960 will not have the carpet boost feature found in the 980.
+But it shouldn’t be an issue if your home only has low pile carpet.

 All this downgrades come at a $200 discount.

 Consider this robot if the 980 is too expensive for you.
 But remember that comes at the cost of a weaker motor and smaller battery.
 It still retains the same efficient navigation and smartphone app.